 Unfortunately, pharmaceutical companies do generally not actively advertise or market the availability of these programs.

-While these programs benefit patients, they are difficult to access and understand.
+While these programs benefit patients, they are sometimes difficult to access and understand.
 One 2009 study showed that only half of the programs would disclose their eligibility criteria freely.
-Many see the sign-up process as deliberately confusing and tedious.
+Many see the sign-up process as confusing and tedious.

 Patients typically are unable to apply to PAPs without involving their care team because healthcare providers need to fill out part of the application.
 A 2018 study suggested healthcare providers don’t always know which patients would be best for which PAPs because of a lack of clear information on eligibility and benefits.